Skip to content

 Overall Architecture

-CSD is a plug-and-play enhancement to standard speculative decoding.
-When a draft token is rejected, a rescue procedure is triggered: the OCM is first queried to determine whether the rejection pattern is high-frequency, and then the SCG verifies whether the draft token carries sufficient target-model confidence in the current context.
-If both conditions are satisfied, the draft token is accepted in place of resampling.
+CSD is a plug-and-play enhancement for standard speculative decoding.
+When a draft token is rejected, a rescue process is initiated: first, the Online Correction Memory (OCM) is queried to determine if the rejection pattern is high-frequency; second, the Semantic Consistency Gating (SCG) verifies if the draft token has sufficient target model confidence in the current context.
+Draft tokens are accepted instead of resampled only if both conditions are met.

 Key Designs